ikhvorost/KeyValueCoding/README.md

 ### properties

-Returns the array of the instance's properties.
+Returns the array of the instance properties.

 ```swift
 let user = User()